Janine Clifton

 I am fully qualified, insured, DBS checked and Registered with the BACP (British Association for Counselling and Psychotherapy).
 As such, I adhere to their Ethical Framework.

-I offer one-to-one sessions with adults over the age of 18 in person face-to-face from a comfortable counselling space in the heart of Rayleigh High Street.
+I offer one-to-one sessions with adults over the age of 18, in person from my comfortable garden office in Rayleigh.
 For those further afield, I can offer online sessions via Teams.

 How I Can Help You

-I can provide a safe, confidential space for you to work through your issues, feelings, thoughts - whatever it is that is causing you stress, or problems in life.
-I can draw on many years of training, studying, learning, and counselling clients to walk beside you as you begin your counselling journey, maybe for the first time.
+I provide a safe, confidential space for you to work through your issues, feelings, thoughts - whatever it is that is causing you stress, or worrying you.
+I draw on many years of training, studying, learning, and counselling experience to walk beside you as you begin your counselling journey, maybe for the first time.

 Issues I can help with